justjoeyuk/Advanced_Joystick/README.md

 bottom left of the screen since `minOffset` is the total size of the joystick, meaning that it will all be in the screen.
 The Joystick is then added to the Starling Display List.

+If we wanted to load a JoyStick with a Texture from a `TextureAtlas`, then code similiar to the code below should be used:

+<pre><code>var holderTexture:Texture = myTextureAtlas.getTexture('joystick_holder');
+var stickTexture:Texture = myTextureAtlas.getTexture('joystick_stick');
+var myJoystick:JoyStick = new JoyStick( holderTexture, stickTexture, true );</code></pre>

+This will load a JoyStick which is Custom Skinned.
+The last parameter is to set whether the JoyStick will start working immediately.
+If you set this to false, the Joystick can be manually activated by calling `activate()`.

 ----
 <br/>
 <h3>Movement and Velocity</h3>